-This tutorial gives a brief overview of the fitting functionality in the GUI, introduced in Release-1.6 (June, 2016).
+This tutorial gives a brief overview of the fitting functionality in the GUI.

 As a first example, this tutorial will focus on fitting data simulated with BornAgain itself.
-More complex fitting examples will be considered in coming releases.
+More complex fitting examples will be addressed in coming releases.
 This tutorial is organized as follows:

-Let’s construct a simple sample - a two-layer system (air, substrate), with cylindrical particles sitting on top of the substrate.
-The height and radius of the cylindrical particles are both set to 5 nm.
+Then switch to Sample View and construct a simple sample - a two-layer system (vacuum, substrate), with cylindrical particles sitting on top of the substrate.
+The height and radius of the cylindrical particles are both assumed to be 5 nm.

-For the next step we switch to the Simulation View and simply run the simulation using the Default GISAS Instrument.
+Switch to the Simulation View and run the simulation by clicking on the “Run Simulation” button.

-Switch to the Import View.
+Switch to the Data View.
 At the beginning it is empty since there are no real data samples loaded yet.
-Push the “Import” button and select the file
+Click the import button corresponding to the 2D Data and select the experimental data file (here,

 The data will be loaded into BornAgain and presented in the Import Data view as shown below.

-As you may see, the relative difference map (3) shows that there is actually no difference between “experimental” and “simulated” data.
+As you may see, the relative difference map (3) shows that there is actually no difference between “experimental” and “simulated” data, except for floating-point errors.
 This is normal, since our “experimental” data was generated using the same sample/instrument settings as the simulation.
 Or, in other words, at this point no fitting is required - our sample parameters perfectly describe the “experimental” data.
 In the following paragraph we are going to change that.

 These will be the initial conditions of our fitting.
 The real data was simulated using values for the cylinder’s